Language entry requirements

 5.0 with a minimum of 4.5 in all skills

-Pre-sessional English level entry requirements are published as a guide.
-Applications will be assessed based on the specific entry requirements of your main course.
+These entry requirements are a guide only.
+We assess your application based on the specific entry requirements of your main course.

-9 Week Pre-sessional Online is an intensive English language course designed to prepare you for your UAL undergraduate or postgraduate course.
-You will join an engaging course taught by supportive, experienced tutors.
+9 Week Pre-sessional Online is an intensive English language course design to prepare you for your UAL undergraduate or postgraduate course.

-Your course will improve your English language skills in the context of art, design, fashion and communication.
-You will learn academic skills including thinking critically, presenting your work, researching and writing assignments.
+- improve your English language skills in the context of art, design, fashion and communication,

 View work created by students in 2020 as part of their courses.